 PRAYERIE is a move of God that is percolating up out of a well of unity.
 This new stream started flowing with a collaboration of churches and businesses who gathered together around the Billy Graham Evangelistic Association Rock the Lakes festival.
 Since then God has expanded prayer in Erie.
 I say expand because, like a balloon when it is inflated, the expansion happens in all directions at once.
 There are small groups, some established and some new, and large city-wide prayer gatherings all appealing to our Father in heaven to heal our land.
-As you click through this web site, be ready for the Lord to touch your heart with a boost of faith.
+As you click through this web site, be ready for the Lord to flood your heart with a boost of faith.
 I invite you to jump in the stream and pray in agreement with some of the prayers recorded here.
 You will find them mostly on the National Day of Prayer page and the Prayer Walk page.
 May you reap the Lord’s blessing as you join in prayer for the glory of God and the good of our community!

 So, why the evergreen tree in the logo?
 Erie is at a turning point.
 We are at a place where this rust belt city is ready to birth something new.
 If our community is to be successful, history teaches we must turn to God for guidance and rely on Him for the will to persevere.
 The nudge to use the evergreen tree as part of the PRAYERIE logo came when I learned of George Washington’s use of the tree on the Appeal to Heaven flag.
 It first flew over the 13 colonies proclaiming our fledgling nation’s dependence on God.
 The flag has had a resurgence in the Church recently as this nation is being reborn.
 Not reborn literally, of course, but with a spiritual and moral renewal.
 And Erie is a part of it!